veandco/bing-rs/README.md

 This is currently still a work-in-progress.
 Ignore this library for now!

 # Example
-First, set the SUBSCRIPTION_KEY constant in `examples/simple.rs`.
-Then, try the example by running `cargo run --example simple`!
+First, set the _SUBSCRIPTION_KEY_ constant in `examples/simple.rs` or `examples/detailed.rs`.

+After that, you can try the examples by running `cargo run --example simple` or `cargo run --example detailed`!